 That is not the only issue giving headache to the DA.
 Ramaphosa has always been accused of being the black face of white monopoly capital in South Africa.
 That means with him in power plus the DA party as the official opposition in Parliament gave some form of cover for the white monopoly capital.

 And a Mabuza leadership would bring the ANC leadership back to its original ideology of working for and with the people.
 It would bring back Jacob Zuma, Ace Magashule and Carl Niehaus’ ideas on radical economic transformation which seek to put black people at the centre of the economic policies in South Africa.
-Ideas such as these pose existential threat to the status quo of the white monopoly capital, hence the need to step up their game to stop the political train shifting the opposite
+Ideas such as these pose existential threat to the status quo of the white monopoly capital, hence the need to step up their game to stop the political train shifting the opposite direction.

 The Phala Phala scandal, as it is now known, has caught the white monopoly capital by surprise.
 In fact, the assumption was that the story was dead and buried without the world noticing.
 The white monopoly capital has huge control over the media in South Africa which they use to influence public opinion in the country.
 If they had known in advance, they would have either pre-empted the story or done damage control to protect the image of the President.